gemfarmer/realize-change/README.md

 12. Make sure dream submission returns green success box.
 13. After dreams submission form is completed, remove from DOM. replace with new form asking "What other questions should we ask?"
 Add a question or click "no thanks".
 Add geocharts to DOM.
 14. Paypal integration--what do we need?
-15. 500 char limit on dreams, 200 on goals. text below indicated remaining chars
+15. 500 char limit on dreams -->, 200 on goals. text below indicated remaining chars

 Paypal stuff